Choosing a Health Profession

 • Request Letters of Recommendation – You should begin this process as early as possible to give your recommenders adequate time to prepare your letters.
 Since you are an alumni applicant, you should seek to have a mix of academic letters from your time here at Tulane University and letters describing your current work, graduate program, or other experience.
 Aim to have 4-6 letters of recommendation.

-• Take the MCAT (aim for either the June or July test dates)
+• Take the MCAT (aim for either the June or July test dates), or other appropriate entrance exam.

 • Upon receipt of your AMCAS, medical schools will start to send you secondary applications.
 Try to complete these as thoroughly but quickly as possible.
 Schools will begin inviting applicants for interviews on the basis of secondary applications.